NEW ON KNOWITALL.ORG

 Knowitall.org features over 9,000 mobile-friendly videos, worksheets, and interactives for preK-12.
 Now you can drill down to the specific Topics and Subtopics you’re interested in.

 Find topical content and lessons grouped together for your convenience.
 These are available all year long for your planning purposes.

 Lesson plans for teachers that meet South Carolina standards.

 Be sure to review our KnowItAll blogs!
-They provide dates and links to resources each month.
+They provide links to recommended resources each month.
 You may be surprised by all the topics you'll find!

 From the top of the home page, click on the magnifying glass, and when the search box opens, click on the magnifying glass again, and the results will come up, showing all of the assets available on KnowItAll.org.
 The newest content will appear at the top of the results.
 Just scroll down to view all of the content that is new to you!
 Visit often, so you won’t miss a thing!

 We welcome your questions and comments!
 We would love to hear from you!

 Please share our blogs with your friends and let them know what you found to be helpful on KnowItAll.org!

 We encourage you to link to KnowItAll.org on your teacher pages and on school and district websites.
 Thank you!